zzxwill/odps/intl.en-US/User Guide/Handle-Unstructured-data/Visit Table Store data.md

 **Note:**

--   The data in MaxCompute must not exceed 4MB at a time when writing to OTS, otherwise the user will have to remove the large data and write it again.
+-   Writing data from MaxCompute to OTS should not exceed 4MB at a time, otherwise the user will have to remove the large data and write it again.
 Mistakes may occur at this time.

     ```
     ODPS-0010000:System internal error - Output to TableStore failed with exception: